 To help meet this need, CELCIS, in partnership with the VSHT for Aberdeen City, convened a meeting with all local authority areas involved in the work to discuss the support needs of those in the role.
 Subsequently, the VSHT and CET Network was established, and has continued to meet regularly to share and discuss good practice, participation, policy, and objectives.

 In 2020, the Scottish Government awarded additional funding to CELCIS to formalise and strengthen the support provided as the host of Scotland’s VSHT Network.
-As part of this increased support, Larissa Gordon, the first VSHT in Scotland for Aberdeen City, joined CELCIS’s Education Team part-time as a National VSHT Advisor to develop the network even further.
 In 2021, The Scottish Government awarded further funding to CELCIS to invest in the continued development of Scotland’s Virtual School Head Teachers’ Network.

 Hello, and thank you for visiting our online resource showcasing the work of VSHTs in Scotland and the VSHT Network.

-I have been leading the education work at CELCIS for five years, with the strategic focus of improving educational experiences and outcomes for all care experienced children and young people.
-Alongside Larissa Gordon, I convened the first Virtual School Head Teacher and Care Experienced Team network meeting in March 2019 and since then I have had the privilege of leading this work within CELCIS.
-Working alongside local authorities, Scottish Government and Education Scotland, we have worked to develop both the network and an understanding of the impact of the role to drive progress towards improved educational experiences for all care experienced children and young people.
+I have been leading the education work at CELCIS for nine years, with the strategic focus of improving educational experiences and outcomes for all care experienced children and young people.
+Alongside Larissa Gordon, the first VSHT in Scotland, I convened the first Virtual School Head Teacher and Care Experienced Team network meeting in March 2019 and since then I have had the privilege of leading this work within CELCIS.
+Working in collaboration with local authorities, Scottish Government and Education Scotland, we have worked to develop both the Network and an understanding of the impact of the role to drive progress towards improved educational experiences for all care experienced children and young people.

 If you are interested in finding out more about the network, please get in touch.